 The overall odds of winning a prize are 1 in 32.

 Read the frequently asked questions below to learn more about Eurojackpot prizes and how the game works.

 How much does it cost to play on Eurojackpot?

 Eurojackpot costs $4.20 for a single entry.
 One-month and three-month subscriptions can work out cheaper per entry but you have to pay for each draw the numbers are entered into.

 When do draws take place?

-Eurojackpot draws take place every Friday at 9:00pm EET.
+Eurojackpot draws take place every Tuesday and Friday at 9:00pm EET.
 The winning numbers are added to the Eurojackpot Results page soon after.

 What are the Euro numbers?

 The Euro numbers are two bonus numbers that are drawn after the five main ones.
 Many of Eurojackpot’s prizes, including the jackpot, require you to match one or both of them.
 The Euro numbers are picked from a separate pool to the main numbers, so it is possible to see the same number appear twice in the same draw.

 The jackpot starts at a guaranteed €10 million and will reset to this amount for the draw after the jackpot is won.